-As Google explains in their Image SEO guide, descriptive filenames are critical for crawlers to get the subject of your visuals and rank them accordingly.
+As Google explains in their Image SEO guide, a descriptive image file name is critical for crawlers to get the subject of your visual and rank it accordingly.

 Please use keyword-rich but descriptive names for your image files so that search engines understand them and improve your SEO value.
 Say no to files like IM06444.jpg, and try something like "dark-chocolate-with-coffee" instead.

 By the way, Google recommends using hyphens for image file names, not underscores.
 Also, consider revising the file names accordingly if planning to translate or localize your webpage.

 Pay attention to an image file size before uploading.
 You may need to resize it according to the maximum image width on your website; otherwise, it will slow down your page load, which is crucial for user experience and influences a page's overall rankings.

 Tools like Photoshop or VistaCreate can help with that.

 For those using WordPress, here goes the tip: Download a plugin for image resizing, enable the corresponding feature, choose the size you need — and voila!

 Besides resizing, you may also want to compress an image, i.e., minimize its file size without sacrificing the quality.
 It also helps with image optimization, decreasing page load time for better user experience and a dwell time.